Earl K. Miller: Research

-Professor Miller studies the neural basis of executive brain functions.
+Miller studies the neural basis of executive brain functions.
 Executive functions are the ability to carry out goal-directed behavior using complex mental processes and cognitive abilities.
 This includes working memory, attention, decision-making and learning.
-His lab has had made discoveries about the neural circuits, networks, and mechanisms by which the brain’s prefrontal cortex wields executive control.
+His lab has had made discoveries about the neural circuits, networks, and mechanisms by which the brain's prefrontal cortex wields executive control.
 They have shown how categories and concepts are learned, how multifunctional, mixed-selectivity neurons endow the cortex with computational versatility and flexibility, and how neural oscillations regulate neural communication and consciousness.
-This work has established a foundation upon which to construct more detailed, mechanistic accounts of cognition and its dysfunction in diseases such as autism, schizophrenia and attention deficit disorder.
+This work has established a foundation upon which to construct more detailed, mechanistic accounts of cognition and its dysfunction in diseases such as autism, schizophrenia and attention deficit hyperactivity disorder.

-Examples of discoveries from Earl Miller's laboratory include the neural basis of abstract rules like "same vs. different", categories, quantity, and the allocation of attentional resources.
+Examples of discoveries from Miller's laboratory include the neural basis of abstract rules like "same vs. different", categories, quantity, and the allocation of attentional resources.
 They have also shown how the brain can learn and flexibly remap associations.
 The Miller Lab has shown that cortical neurons can be multifunctional (i.e., show "mixed selectivity").
 This is a major advance beyond earlier theories that each neuron has a specific function.
 This property gives the brain greater computational horsepower and endows flexibility, a hallmark of higher-level cognition.